alikiki/STAT343_project/STAT343_final.md

     keep_md: yes
   pdf_document: default
 fontsize: 10pt
-abstract: ""
+abstract: "In this study, we analyze a dataset on obsidian rocks, and build a linear model for predicting the mass of a rock made of obsidian.
+The peculiarities of this dataset include, but is not restricted to, high collinearity among continuous coefficients and a skewed response variable.
+To this end, we employ various variable selection methods and transformations.
+Furthermore, we execute standard diagnostics tests and bootstrapping to quantify the validity and robustness of our model."
 ---

-In this project, we will analyze a dataset on Obsidian rocks, and try to build a working linear model for predicting the mass of a rock made of obsidian.

 ## Cleaning and Exploration